deborahbrouwer/openqa-containers/README.md

 > Warning: don't use `127.0.0.1` or `localhost`, even if running locally, since this would be the container's localhost.

 * Also in the `openqa-consumer/conf` subdirectory, make a copy of `fedora_openqa_scheduler.toml` from `fedora_openqa_scheduler.toml.template`.
-    - Configure the `openqa_hostname` in `fedora_openqa_scheduler.toml` if not using the default `openqa.fedorainfracloud.org`
+    - Configure the `openqa_hostname`  if not using the default `openqa.fedorainfracloud.org`
-    - Optionally, edit `fedora_openqa_scheduler.toml`  to include/exclude the kinds of messages to listen for.
+    - Optionally, edit to include/exclude the kinds of messages to listen for.
 It's not necessary to change the queue ids, because `/init_openqa_consumer.sh` will automatically change the uuid and in the config each time the consumer is run.

 ### Building openqa-consumer
 `build-consumer-image.sh`